mvolkmann/blog/src/nushell.md

 Piping to `autoview` occurs implicitly in the shell after the last command in a pipeline.
 So the command `ls` is processed as if `ls | autoview` was entered.
-When semicolons are used to separate multiple commands on the same line, `autoview` is only applied to the last pipeline.
+When semicolons are used to separate multiple pipelines on the same line, `autoview` is only applied to the last pipeline.
 For example, `let a = 2; let b = 3; = $a + $b` outputs `5`.

-The Nu language can be used outside Nushell, such as in Jupyter Notebooks.
+Color coding is applied to commands as they are typed.
+If a command becomes invalid, all the text changes to red.

 Because Rust is a great source for compiling to WebAssembly, it was possible to implement a web-based environment for experimenting with Nushell.
 This can be found at
 {% aTargetBlank "https://www.nushell.sh/demo/", "Nushell demo" %}.

+The Nu language can be used outside Nushell, such as in Jupyter Notebooks.

-It costs nothing but some disk space to try it (about 50 MB).
+It costs nothing but some disk space to try Nushell (about 50 MB).
 You don't have to commit to making it your default shell.
 Just pop in periodically to try it and exit to return to your current shell.
 Over time you may decide you like it enough to make it your default shell.

-Color coding is applied to commands as they are typed.
-If a command becomes invalid, all the text changes to red.

 ## Terminology

-Nushell commands are often chained together using the pipe (|) character.
-The output of the command on the left of a pipe is used as the input of the command on the right.
-Nushell refers to these sequences of commands as "pipelines".
+The term "pipeline" was described earlier.
 Command pipelines entered in the shell must be on a single line, but inside scripts lines that end with `|` continue on the next line.
 Nushell does not support using `\` as a line continuation character